Digital-Business-Council/Digital-Business-Council.github.io/pages/service-provider-zone/get-accredited.md

 > **2.3:** Sign the statement of intent letter and return it by [email](Mailto:contact@digitalbusinesscouncil.com.au).
 This means that you:
 >
 > + Believe that you will be able subsequently to sign the accreditation agreements;
+>     + Access Point Provider Agreement
+>     + Digital Capability Publisher Provider Agreement
 > + Anticipate that you will meet test assertions;
 > + Give consent to your name being listed on Council’s website;
 >
 > **2.4:** Once we have received the letter of intent properly signed we will confirm your provisional accreditation and post your company’s name on the website as a provisionally accredited organisation;

-**Step 3:** Test your product or service against the relevant test cases.
+**Step 3:** Test your product or service against the relevant test assertions(Schedule 3 of the Provider Agreement).
 You need to record your test results in the format specified by the Council;

-**Step 4:** Sign in or register here.
-We will publish instructions on how you can upload your test results to the website by the end of October 2016.
+**Step 4:** We will publish instructions on how you can upload your test results to the website shortly.
 We will send you a receipt of application; and

 **Step 5:** Council will notify you of the outcome of your application within five (5) working days from the receipt of the application.